A view of the downtown Pittsburgh skyline, part of the Pittsburgh metro area

 Safety & Affordability

-In Pittsburgh, you don’t have to choose between high quality of life and a low cost of living.
-Pittsburgh’s crime rate sits well below the national average and has steadily decreased over the years.
-Meanwhile, home prices and rents are both drastically more affordable compared to national averages.
+In Pittsburgh, you don’t have to choose between a high quality of life and a low cost of living.
+Pittsburgh’s crime rate is well below the national average and continues to decrease over the years.
+Meanwhile, home prices and rents are both significantly more affordable than the national averages.

 There are 90 unique neighborhoods in the City of Pittsburgh alone — each with a distinctive vibe and culture.
 In addition, there are dozens of communities near the city or in neighboring counties, like Beaver, Bethel Park, Connellsville, Greensburg, Mount Lebanon, and New Castle.

 Getting around in the Pittsburgh area and traveling outside of it is simple with the region’s outstanding infrastructure.
 Pittsburgh is located over 100 miles south of the Great Lakes and Lake Erie.
-It sits at the confluence of three rivers: the Allegheny, Monongahela and Ohio.
+Downtown Pittsburgh sits at the confluence of the Allegheny and Monongahela rivers, forming the Ohio River.

 Within the region, commuters can use four different interstates, including the Pennsylvania Turnpike.
 Looking to travel out of town?
-Travelers can choose from the Pittsburgh International Airport or the Arnold Palmer Regional Airport, depending on their needs and location.
+Travelers can choose from the Pittsburgh International Airport (PIT) or the Arnold Palmer Regional Airport, depending on their needs and location.
+At PIT, a newly opened terminal (2025) delivers a modern, streamlined passenger experience designed for efficiency, accessibility, and long-term sustainability.
+From arrival to departure, the region’s infrastructure makes it easy to move within Pittsburgh and connect to destinations across the country and around the world.

 Top Talent & Companies

 Considering Pittsburgh’s strategic location, affordability, and rich culture, it’s no wonder that companies and talent alike are attracted to the region.
 World-class institutions like Carnegie Mellon University and the University of Pittsburgh serve as magnets for students and future workers.
-Global firms like Amazon, Google, Apple, and Facebook Reality Labs have set down roots in the Pittsburgh region, eager to tap into this innovative and tech-minded talent pool.
+Some of the most well-known names across industries call Pittsburgh home: U.S. Steel, Westinghouse, PNC, Shell Polymers, and DICK’s Sporting Goods — to name a few.
+Eager to tap into the innovative and tech-minded talent pool, global tech firms like Amazon, Google, Apple, Duolingo, and Meta’s Reality Labs have set down roots in the Pittsburgh region.

 Want to Shape the World?